Highly performative computing

 >>> GET OFF MY LAWN

-Like most people, the first time fond myself in such a situtation I read the help documents that the IT staff wrote, but they were targeted at people who had never heard of the terminal before, and in their effort hide complexity also made them essentially useless, in that I could not work out what was going on in between all the baby’s-first-UNIX instructions.
-So I spent time searching on the internet for the few useful keywords they let slip, and discovered that some other cluster computing researchers occasionally post their discoveries, which I can cargo-cult instructions.
+Like most people, the first time I found myself in such a situation I read the help documents that the IT staff wrote, but they were targeted at people who had never heard of the terminal before, and in their effort to hide complexity also made them essentially useless, in that I could not work out what was going on in between all the baby’s-first-UNIX instructions.
+So I spent time searching on the internet for the few useful keywords they let slip and discovered that some other cluster computing researchers occasionally post their discoveries, which I can cargo-cult instructions.

-So now I keep notes on how can we get usable calculation from the these cathedrals of computing, while filling up my time and brain space with the absolute minimum that I possibly can about anything to do with their magnificently baroque, obsolescent architecture?
+So now I keep notes on how we can get usable calculations from these cathedrals of computing, while filling up my time and brain space with the absolute minimum that I possibly can about anything to do with their magnificently baroque, obsolescent architecture.
 Because too much knowledge would detract from writing job applications for hip dotcoms.

 UPDATE: I am no longer a grad student.
 I work at CSIRO’s Data61, where we have HPC resources in an intermediate state: some containerization, some cloud and much SLURM.